birkenfeld/ipython-physics/README.txt

 ipython-physics
 ---------------

-This is an extension for IPython 0.11 that at the moment mainly enables easy input of physical quantities (i.e. numbers with units).
-It requires the "ScientificPython" (not SciPy) package by Konrad Hinsen.
+This is an extension for IPython 0.11+ that at the moment mainly enables easy input of physical quantities (i.e. numbers with units).

 Quick usage examples: